codetojoy/WarO_Java_OSGi/README.md

 WarO is a code kata based on a simple card game.
 Rules are documented [here](https://github.com/peidevs/WarO_Java/blob/master/README.md).

+Many thanks to [this post](https://michaelrice.com/2015/04/the-simplest-osgi-karaf-hello-world-demo-i-could-come-up-with/) which helped with Apache Karaf (far more than the project documentation).

 ### Architecture

 * This example contains 3 modules.
 They are somewhat arbitrary, as this project was